 It is rare that all 3 of these developmental milestones are reached before 6 months.
 It is a common misconception that babies who intently watch people eat, suddenly wanting more milk feeds, particularly if they start waking in the night for a feed having previously slept through or are always putting things in their mouths are ready to wean, these are just normal stages of development.

-My babies ready to wean, so what now?
+My baby is ready to wean, so what now?

 It's best to pick a time when your baby is awake and alert and not too hungry.
 You could try offering solids shortly after or midway through a milk feed.
 Introducing solids should be a fun and exciting time for you and your baby so try to relax and let them just explore.

-You can start with small portions roughly the size of your babies palm of pureed food.
-It's best to start with healthy green veg or root vegetables to help build a life long healthy approach to food.
-Simply boil or steam up some yummy goodness and mash or blend down to puree using the water it was cooked in or freshly boiled water or your babies usual milk to reach a smooth consistency.
-Once your baby is 6 months you can use whole cows milk/milk alternative in their food but babies need their main milk drink to be breast or formula until they're one.
+You can start with small portions roughly the size of your baby's palm of pureed food.
+It's best to start with healthy green veg or root vegetables to build a life long healthy approach to food.
+Simply boil or steam up some yummy goodness and mash or blend down to puree using the water it was cooked in, freshly boiled water, or your baby's usual milk to reach a smooth consistency.
+You can use whole cows milk/milk alternative in their food, but babies need their main milk drink to be breast or formula until they're one.
 During meal times you can provide a free flow baby cup with cooled boiled water to accompany their meal.

 Roo has a cow's milk protein allergy (CMPA) so we have just started a cows milk free diet.
 I've opted to use boiled water and oat milk in his Weetabix and he seems to approve!